MissVeronica/UM-Events-Trace-Log/README.md

 9. WP Roles

 Reload the page with the shortcode to list actual redirects and nonce values.
+## Display failures

-Remove the shortcode page from UM Restrictions and WP Plugin or web server caching.
+1. Remove the shortcode page from UM Restrictions.
+2. Disable WP Plugin or web server caching.

 ## Installation
 Install by downloading the ZIP file and install as a new Plugin,